CMSL-HKUST/sim-to-real/README.md

  ## Denoising diffusion probalistic moedl (DDPM)

 A conditional DDPM pre-trained with the simulation microstructures.
 Then fine-tuned or distilled with experiment microstructures.
+The code is build upon [Diffusers](https://github.com/huggingface/diffusers).

 <p align="middle">
   <img src="docs/tune.jpg" width="200" />